LaLiga is back: Previously, in LaLiga...

 What is the state of play?

-Madrid have won the domestic league title in just one of the past seven seasons, yet they are poised to push Barcelona all the way this time.
+Madrid has won the domestic league title in just one of the past seven seasons, yet it is poised to push Barcelona all the way this time.

-It is Barca who again have the advantage for now, though, holding a two-point lead over their bitter rivals, having reclaimed top spot ahead of the suspension when Zinedine Zidane's side lost at Real Betis.
+It is Barca though, which has the advantage for now, holding a two-point lead over its bitter rival, having reclaimed top spot ahead of the suspension when Zinedine Zidane's side lost at Real Betis.

-Defeat in Seville represented a bitter blow for Madrid, who seemed to have seized the initiative by beating the Blaugrana at the Santiago Bernabeu the previous week.
+Defeat in Seville represented a bitter blow for Madrid, which seemed to have seized the initiative by beating the Blaugrana at the Santiago Bernabeu the previous week.

 It is all to play for in the battle for Champions League qualification, as just two points separate third-placed Sevilla and Atletico Madrid in sixth.

-Shot-shy draw kings Atleti upset holders Liverpool to reach the quarter-finals of Europe's elite club competition but must battle past Real Sociedad and Getafe to be assured of a return to the big time next season.
+Shot-shy draw king Atleti upset holder Liverpool to reach the quarter-finals of Europe's elite club competition but must battle past Real Sociedad and Getafe to be assured of a return to the big time next season.

 At the foot of the table, Espanyol, Leganes and Real Mallorca occupy the relegation places.
-Celta Vigo are a point clear of Mallorca in 17th.
+Celta Vigo is a point clear of Mallorca in 17th.

 What have been the big controversies?